lummm/pjobq/README.md

 # Usage
 ## Building
-Docker image 'pjoqb' can be built from the root directory with `./hooks/build`.
+Docker image 'pjobq' can be built from the root directory with `./hooks/build`.

 python package 'pjobq' can be installed with `python -m pip install .`